cossacklabs/repometascore/README.md

 In the future, we might add more external data sources.

-Current RCH configuration is aimed at detecting reponsitories originating from Russia (or under significant control of Russian citizens) due to concerns obout Russian-originating open-source products.
+Current RCH configuration is aimed at detecting reponsitories originating from Russia (or under significant control of Russian citizens) due to concerns about Russian-originating open-source products.
 Without making any statement about potential Russian malicious activity in open-source, this is what we use it for.

 To begin working with this packages, firstly, you need to create and provide GitHub token.